 Eight clusters covered 164 characteristics, accounting for two-thirds of the reported features.
 These clusters are a consensus view on what makes for successful innovation.

 - Strategic Focus – Innovation should be at the heart of business strategy, and business strategy should drive innovation.
-Innovation should serve the purposes of the It is vital that the business understands the strategy and the role that innovation plays.
+Innovation should serve the purposes of the business.
+It is vital that the business understands the strategy and the role that innovation plays.
 There should be clarity of purpose for the innovation programme, and effective communication of the strategic goals of innovation throughout the organisation.

 - Customer Focus – This is a key characteristic of innovative companies.
 Not thinking deeply enough about customer needs is a common mistake of innovators.
 Customers can help you find fresh ideas and sift out the best ones.
 Changes in customer demographics and expectations can inspire you.
 Observing people trying to meet their goals lets you spot unmet needs.
 You can involve the customer in early idea generation and throughout the innovation process.